hackergrrl/common-readme/art_of_readme.md

-# writing a good readme
+# the art of readme

 ## node IS its modules